Niqtan/Pagtingin/README.md

 ## Project Aims

+The Pagtingin obstacle detecting glasses aims to help visually impaired people to easily detect obstacles in front of them through innovative glasses.
+While traditional walking sticks indeed help in detecting obstacles on the ground, they often fail to identify objects at chest or head level, such as low-hanging branches, open cabinets, or protruding signs.

-Pagtingin aims to help visually impaired people to easily detect obstacles in front of them through innovative technology.
-By using an ultrasonic sensor and real-time feedback, Pagtingin ensures a safe journey of navigation.
-Whether indoors or outdoors, the device will be able to identify potential hazards and send real-time audio or tactile feedback, which helps users to be much more confident and safe in their day-to-day lives.
+Hence, Pagtingin aims to aid this limitation and ensure a safe journey of navigation.
+Whether indoors or outdoors, the device will be able to identify potential hazards through an ultrasonic sensor and send real-time audio or tactile feedback, which helps users to be much more confident and safe in the user's day-to-day lives.

 ## Contents of the Project